Software-defined Dynamic 5G Network Slice Management for Industrial Internet of Things

 We assume there are $n$ UEs and the request rate of the $i^{th}$ UE is denoted by $\lambda_i$.
 The total UE request rate is $\sum_{i=1}^{n}\lambda_{i}$.
 We assume there are $s$ network slices and $r$ UPFs in the $UPF\li Pool$.
 The initial number of UPFs within every network slice is decided by the coefficient $\alpha$ and the $Task\ Priority$.
 The $\alpha$ is provided by the users and can decide the initial size of each network slice.

 [2]{ }

 In the UPF Pool, there are $\alpha tp_{1}$ UPFs prepared for the $1^{st}$ network slice and the range of UPFs within the $1^{st}$ network slice in the $UPF\li Pool$ is [$1$, $\alpha tp_{s}$ UPFs prepared for the $s^{th}$ network slicing and the range of $s^{th}$ network slicing in the $UPF\li Pool$ is [$\alpha \sum_{k=1}^{s}tp_{k}$], thus $\alpha\sum_{k=1}^{s}tp_{k} = r$.
 Every UPF has a queue, thus there are r M/M/1 queues in our adaptive repair system.
 Our DANSM algorithm will assign the incoming requests from $n$ UEs to the $r$ UPF queues.
 Then, we assume all the UPFs have the same service rate, which is denoted by $\mu$.
-The UE to UPF assignment is stored in the matrix $X$.
-The matrix element $x_{ij}$ indicates that the $i^{th}$ UE is assigned to $j^{th}$ UPF, otherwise $x_{ij}$ is 0.
+The UE to UPF assignment is stored in the binary matrix $X$.
+The matrix element $x_{ij}$ is 1, if the $i^{th}$ UE is assigned to $j^{th}$ UPF, otherwise $x_{ij}$ is 0.